eatidal/SDA-Data-Science-Bootcamp-Final-Project/README.md

 ### Evaluation the Model

-My models has better accuracy than baseline model.
+My models has better accuracy scores than baseline model.
 That's good!

 ![Image](https://github.com/eatidal/SDA-Data-Science-Final-Project/blob/main/Images/Models%20Accuracy.png)

 Although it is clear which model is more successfull, Look at its Confusion Matrix.
+**Confusion Matrix**
+This takes values and returns a report showing how each of the test values predicted classes compare to their actual classes.

 ![Image](https://github.com/eatidal/SDA-Data-Science-Final-Project/blob/main/Images/RFC-Confusion%20Matrix.png)